nicohvi/nicohvi.github.io/_posts/2016-03-01-the-case-for-simplicity.md

 So we need to install three external dependencies, that doesn't sound like too many? right?
 Right?

-Well, due to the incredible facination with micro-libraries[^2] our dependencies have a number of their *own* dependencies - browserify alone has **47** - and they'll need to install those (which again have their own dependencies) until it all turns into a ridiculous russian doll situation.
+Well, due to the incredible fascination with micro-libraries[^2] our dependencies have a number of their *own* dependencies - browserify alone has **47** - and they'll need to install those (which again have their own dependencies) until it all turns into a ridiculous russian doll situation.